 Directions to Footbridge

-- From Tillamook, travel 19.6 miles on Highway OR 6 northeast to milepost 20 and park at the Footbridge Day-Use Area.
+- Travel 19.6 miles on Highway OR-6 northeast to milepost 20 at the Footbridge Day-Use Area (on your left).

 - Drive on US 26 west to Highway OR-6

 - Bear slight left onto OR-6 towards Banks or Tillamook